-17. Did you change your perspective of Saigon after living here?
+Did you change your perspective of Ho Chi Minh after living here?

-18. What are your advice and tips for living in Ho Chi Minh City?
+What are your advice and tips for living in Ho Chi Minh city?

 Learning how to ride a scooter or motorbike is recommended!

-19. Would you recommend others to live in Ho Chi Minh City?
+Would you recommend others to live in Ho Chi Minh city?